Skip to content

 A wedding band quoted at £2,500 through an agency is likely taking home £1,500–£1,800.
 That's the single biggest reason UK musicians are moving toward peer-to-peer booking — the markup stays with the artist.

-The numbers above are my best read of the market as someone who's been in it for 15+ years.
-But "my best read" isn't good enough for the UK live music industry in 2026.
+The author-experience ranges in this post match what the GigXchange Index is now showing — not by coincidence.
+But "one musician's read of the market" isn't enough for the UK live music industry in 2026.
 Musicians deserve proper data when they're setting their rates, and venues deserve it when they're budgeting a booking.
+Here's how the Index is built, end to end.

 So we built the GigXchange Index — the UK's first open live music rate index.
 It aggregates: